FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-10-18-adding-mods.md

 6. (Re)start your server to apply the mod.

 ### Manually Installing Mods:

 {: .warning}
-> Manually installing mods is only possible on a Premium plan.
+> Manual installation is possible only on Premium plans.

 1. Log in to the [Dashboard](https://client.falixnodes.net/).